umee-network/umee/networks/umeeverse-party-1/README.md

 ## Software Information

-You can build from the same tag as the network or you can run the docker image (note: you will need to map config files and systemd scripts if you want to use systemd)
+You can build from the same tag as the network or you can run the docker image (note: you will need to map config files and systemd scripts if you want to use systemd).

-### Version
-This testnet will run the beta enabled binary from [v0.7.2](https://github.com/umee-network/umee/tree/v0.7.2)

 ### Beta Build
 To enable the beta build you just need to set an environment variable before running make build: